erki77/model-smells/README.md

 # model-smells

-A catalog of model smells
+A catalog of model smells.

 It is a part of the work that was published in the paper: